Key Benefits of Rope Climbing

 Provides a Full-body Workout

-- Core: Due to the instability and movement of the rope, it requires you to engage your core muscles, which helps to create stability and keeps you centered.
+- Core: Due to the instability and movement of the rope, it requires you to engage your core muscles, which helps to create stability and keeps you centred.

 - Back: One of the biggest muscles involved in the activity is the latissimus dorsi, known as the lats, which cover the middle and lower back and play a major part of spine movement.
 You'll also be firing up smaller muscles of the upper back as well.

-- Legs: While it's possible to climb using only your upper body, Holland said another technique is to use your legs for additional strength and stabilization, which builds your hamstrings and stabilization.
+- Legs: While it's possible to climb using only your upper body, Holland said another technique is to use your legs for additional strength and stabilisation, which builds your hamstrings.

-- Arms: Pulling your body weight up against gravity requires major muscle fiber recruitment from your forearms and biceps.
+- Arms: Pulling your body weight up against gravity requires major muscle fibre recruitment from your forearms and biceps.